University of Notre Dame residence halls

-Maginnis & Walsh and Thomas Ellerbe, and each hall has a chapel dedicated to the Hall's patron saint.
+Maginnis & Walsh and Thomas Ellerbe, and each hall has a chapel dedicated to the hall's patron saint.
 With the exception of Carroll Hall, the residence halls are split among six main segments of the campus: Main (God) Quad, South Quad, North Quad, Mod Quad, West Quad, and East Quad.
 While Carroll is officially part of South Quad, it has its own lawn by Saint Mary's Lake informally called Far Quad due to its distance from the rest of the halls.
 All first-year students are not only guaranteed on-campus housing, but are required to reside on campus for at least six semesters, starting with the Class of 2022.
-Many of the halls were inserted in 1973 on the National Register of Historic Places.